ktangsali/physicsnemo-sym/docs/user_guide/features/post_processing.rst

 VTK Validator and Inferencer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Modulus Sym also has a validator and inferencer node that builds from a VTK object directly called ``PointVTKValidator`` and ``PointVTKInferencer``.
+PhysicsNeMo Sym also has a validator and inferencer node that builds from a VTK object directly called ``PointVTKValidator`` and ``PointVTKInferencer``.
-These objects take one of Modulus Sym built in VTK classes as an input and automatically queries the model at the point locations.
+These objects take one of PhysicsNeMo Sym built in VTK classes as an input and automatically queries the model at the point locations.
 The advantage of these is that mesh data is kept in the validator/inferencer which is added into the output file.

 Constructing VTK Objects from Scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first use case of this is to define your own VTK object from scratch in Modulus Sym.
+The first use case of this is to define your own VTK object from scratch in PhysicsNeMo Sym.
 Consider adding a new inferencer to the :ref:`Introductory Example` example.
 The example below defines a uniform mesh to conduct inference on:

 .. code-block:: python

-    from modulus.sym.utils.io.vtk import VTKUniformGrid
+    from physicsnemo.sym.utils.io.vtk import VTKUniformGrid
-    from modulus.sym.domain.inferencer import PointVTKInferencer
+    from physicsnemo.sym.domain.inferencer import PointVTKInferencer

     vtk_obj = VTKUniformGrid(
         bounds=[[-width / 2, width / 2], [-height / 2, height / 2]],